nicoxman8/GAME2338/reviews/reviewone.md

 4/5 stars

 ## Summary
+  This game puts the player in the role of Kyle Crane; an undercover agent for the Global Relief Effort (GRE).
+They are sent to infiltrate a quarantine zone, Harran, but are encountered by zombies and later a sadistic governor named Kadir "Rais" Suleiman.
+The game features lots of parkour features which can be upgraded as the player levels up.

 This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
 You should be answering the who, what, when, where, why, and how of the game itself.

 ## Final Thoughts